Born: January 8, 1792, Medfield, MA.

 In his later years, Mason traveled to Europe, meeting with musicians and educators and further refining his ideas about music education.
 He settled in New York City, where he continued to compose, write, and occasionally teach.

-Mason’s final years were spent in Orange, New Jersey, where he helped found the Valley Congregational Church.
+In 1860, at age 68, Mason retired from active musical work and spent his final years in Orange, New Jersey, where he helped found the Valley Congregational Church (later renamed Highland Avenue Congregational Church in 1916).
 Even in retirement, his passion for music and faith never waned.

 On August 11, 1872, Lowell Mason’s earthly song came to an end.
 He was laid to rest in Orange’s Rosedale Cemetery, but his music lives on.